BYLAWS OF THE COMPUTING SERVICES SPECIAL INTEREST SECTION OF THE AMERICAN ASSOCIATION OF LAW LIBRARIES

 Section 3.
 The Chairperson may appoint a Nominating Committee in anticipation of coming elections.
 The Nominating Committee shall be a special committee, whose term will end with the election.
 No action of such Committee shall be presumed to preclude write-in votes on the official ballot.

-Sturgis Standard Code of Parliamentary Procedure, in the latest edition, shall govern all deliberations of the Section, except as otherwise specified in these bylaws.
+The rules of order mandated by the AALL Bylaws shall govern all deliberations of the Section, except as otherwise specified in these bylaws.
 When used throughout this document, terms of gender (for example, pronouns) shall be considered to be gender-neutral in intent.